James Ohio Pattie: Personal Narrative and disappearance

 While Pattie was on his way back home to Augusta, Kentucky, Johnston introduced him to newspaperman Timothy Flint in Cincinnati, and Pattie and Flint agreed to meet later so that Pattie could dictate the story of his travels.

 Pattie returned to Augusta on August 30, 1830.
 The following year, Flint published The Personal Narrative of James O. Pattie of Kentucky, Pattie's account of his time in the Southwest.
-Despite Flint's previous success as an author, the book did not garner much attention save for a brief mention in the Cincinnati Mirror calling the book "interesting."
+Despite Flint's previous success as an author, the book did not garner much attention save for a brief mention in the Cincinnati Mirror calling the book "interesting".
+It has since been praised by historians for its vivid descriptions of the Southwest, who argue that Pattie likely embellished his role in some events.

 The details of the rest of Pattie's life are sparse.
 For a time, he attended Augusta College in Kentucky.
 The last documented evidence of Pattie is on a tax list for Bracken County, Kentucky, in 1833, and his total taxable property consisted of two horses valued at $75 together.
 California politician William Waldo claimed to have met Pattie in the Sierra Nevada mountains in 1849 during the Gold Rush, but this claim has never been corroborated.